 These 3 things aren't covered in nursing school but are very important for a nursing career.

 You have an impressive list of nursing degrees and qualifications.
 How do your NP degrees help you and your patients?

 When you are able to gain in depth knowledge in a certain area, it helps you empower your patients by increasing their knowledge about what they are experiencing.
 Teaching patients and helping them understand what is going on is very rewarding.

-I know that pain can be challenging and debilitating for individuals.
-I thought it would be rewarding and it has been.
-I enjoy bringing pain relief to patients it is challenging, however, very rewarding.
+I chose my nurse practitioner specialty, pain management, because I know that pain can be debilitating for individuals.
+I thought it would be rewarding, and it has been.
+I enjoy bringing pain relief to patients.
+It is challenging, however, very worth while.

 The author of this blog may be compensated to provide opinion on products, services, websites and various other topics.
 Even though the authors of this blog may receive compensation for posts or advertisements, the views, opinions, and positions expressed by the authors and those providing comments are theirs alone, are not endorsed by, and do not necessarily reflect the views, opinions, and positions of GradSchools.com or EducationDynamics, LLC.
 GradSchools.com and EducationDynamics, LLC make no representations as to the accuracy, completeness, timeliness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in or resulting from this information or any losses or damages arising from its display or use.